hpcgroup/pipit/docs/index.rst

 Pipit
 #####

-Pipit is a Python library for analyzing parallel execution traces.
+Pipit is an open-source Python library for analyzing parallel execution traces.

+It supports various trace formats, including OTF2, HPCToolkit, and Nsight.
+Pipit implements several operations for in-depth exploration and analysis of trace data.
+Built on top of Pandas, Pipit is highly scalable and extensible for custom analysis needs.

 You can get pipit from its `GitHub repository
 <https://github.com/hpcgroup/pipit>`_: